accarniel/accarniel.github.io/_pages/cv.md

 ## Academic Distinctions and Prizes

+Best Paper Honorable Mention award for the paper entitled ["An Efficient Flash-aware Spatial Index for Points"](https://www.researchgate.net/publication/329428256_An_Efficient_Flash-aware_Spatial_Index_for_Points), presented at the Brazilian Symposium on Geoinformatics 2018 (Geoinfo 2018).
+This resulted in the publication of [its extended version at the Journal of Information and Data Management](https://periodicos.ufmg.br/index.php/jidm/article/view/12419).

 Honorable Mention award for the paper entitled ["A Generic and Efficient Framework for Spatial Indexing on Flash-based Solid State Drives"](https://link.springer.com/chapter/10.1007/978-3-319-66917-5_16), presented at the 21st European Conference on Advances in Databases and Information Systems (ADBIS 2017).
 This resulted in the publication of [its extended version at the Information Systems](https://www.sciencedirect.com/science/article/abs/pii/S0306437918300899).